Jonathan Stewart not worried about losing carries to Christian McCaffrey

 And Stewart didn't take offense to Carolina drafting the Stanford running back.

-"Added value to the backfield, that's it," he said.
+"Added value to the backfield -- that's it," he said.

 Stewart knows what it's like to be in McCaffrey's shoes.
-He was the so-called "other back" in 2008 when the Panthers made him the No. 13 pick with 2006 first-round pick DeAngelo Williams entrenched as the starter.
+He was the so-called "other back" in 2008 when the Panthers made him the No. 13 pick while 2006 first-round pick DeAngelo Williams was entrenched as the starter.

 The Panthers went 12-4 that season with Williams rushing for 1,515 yards and 18 touchdowns and Stewart adding 836 yards and 10 touchdowns.